Data Driven Drift Correction For Complex Optical Systems: Methods Application

 For this study, we performed wave-optical simulations of the system in preparation of the limited availability of XFEL beamtime.
+The simulations are based on decoupled horizontal and vertical (2$\times$1D) wavefront propagation using in-house software\cite{lcls_beamline_toolbox}.
 These simulations model the input beam as fully spatially coherent (a reasonable assumption for XFEL beams) and monochromatic (taking credit for a monochromator upstream of the split and delay system).
-The various motion degrees of freedom are all reproduced in the simulation.
+The various motion degrees of freedom shown in Figure~\ref{fig:fig1} are all reproduced in the simulation, and care was taken to ensure that the simulation sufficiently captures the dynamics of the operation of the actual HXRSND (see Figure~\ref{fig:simulation_validation}).
 Since the CC branch is intrinsically much more stable than the delay branch, we focus the simulation efforts on maintaining the stability of the delay branch.
 In this study, the system was configured for operation at 9.5 keV with zero relative delay between the branches.
 To judge spatial overlap, we simulate the position of the beam directly at the interaction point as if it were measured using YAG fluorescence.
 Even though this represents an invasive measurement, the results of the simulation study also apply to non-invasive measurements that are under development, assuming they provide equivalent information.

-In the numerical results, we utilize TVBO with a sliding window approach, where the hyperparameters were selected by manual exploration.
-We utilize the Upper Confidence Bound (UCB) acquisition function, with $\beta=0.1$, and a Matern kernel for the Gaussian Process model.
-The width of the sliding window was selected as $w=40$.